hizneway/atat/script/provision/README.md

-This folder contains a series of scripts to do the parts of provisioning that do not have UIs.
+This folder contains a series of scripts that cover a subset of the provisioning steps.
+The scripts cover everything up thru `PRODUCT_PURCHASE_VERIFICATION`.
+This does not include the following:

+- TENANT_PRINCIPAL_APP
+- TENANT_PRINCIPAL
+- TENANT_PRINCIPAL_CREDENTIAL
+- ADMIN_ROLE_DEFINITION
+- PRINCIPAL_ADMIN_ROLE
+- INITIAL_MGMT_GROUP
+- INITIAL_MGMT_GROUP_VERIFICATION
+- TENANT_ADMIN_OWNERSHIP
+- TENANT_PRINCIPAL_OWNERSHIP
+- BILLING_OWNER
+- TENANT_ADMIN_CREDENTIAL_RESET
+- POLICIES

+Some work might need to be done in the future to be able to manually run provisioning, but currently all steps are in the UI.

 ## Initial Provisioning